rex-pj/ferum-board/docs/security-audit-checklist.md

 - [ ] Webhook URL validation: reject `localhost`, `127.x.x.x`, `10.x`, `172.16-31.x`, `192.168.x`, `169.254.x`, `::1`
 - [ ] Only `https://` scheme is accepted for webhook URLs — reject `file://`, `ftp://`, `gopher://`
-- [ ] `ferum-infrastructure/src/network_utils.rs::assert_no_private_ip()` is called before any outbound HTTP from plugin hooks — it resolves DNS and rejects private/reserved IPs (RFC-1918, loopback, link-local, CGNAT 100.64/10, IPv6 ULA/link-local)
+- [ ] Every outbound request to a user/admin/plugin-supplied URL goes through `ferum-infrastructure/src/network_utils.rs::build_pinned_client()` — it resolves DNS, rejects private/reserved IPs (RFC-1918, loopback, link-local, CGNAT 100.64/10, IPv6 ULA/link-local) via `ferum_domain::net::is_private_ip`, and then **pins the request to the addresses just validated**
+- [ ] No call site validates a URL and then builds its own `reqwest::Client` — that reopens the DNS-rebinding TOCTOU window `build_pinned_client` exists to close, which is why `resolve_and_validate` is deliberately not public
+- [ ] Redirect following stays disabled on that client. `resolve_to_addrs` pins only the original host, so a 302 to `http://169.254.169.254/` would be resolved with no validation at all
-- [ ] Plugins cannot call arbitrary URLs from the sandbox without an explicit capability grant
+- [ ] Plugins cannot call arbitrary URLs from the sandbox: `capabilities.http_allowlist` must be non-empty **and** admin-granted, and the runtime intersects the two

 **PASS:** Webhook URLs with private/loopback IPs are blocked.
-Only HTTPS is accepted.
-Plugin outbound HTTP resolves DNS first via `assert_no_private_ip()`.
+Plugin outbound HTTP is allowlisted by host and pinned to a validated address.

 **FAIL:** A webhook can be sent to `localhost` or `169.254.169.254`.